Frederik Meijer Gardens & Sculpture Park

 There are many old-time games inside worth investigating.

 Further down the path is the Rock Quarry.
 Here kids can dig for fossils with shovels and hand-operated diggers.

 Warning: kids will want to play here a while!

 As you travel towards the Great Lakes Garden, stop at the Wooded Wetlands and visit the (puppet) beavers in the Beaver Cave.

 Stop 7: Kid-Sense Garden

 Near the Great Lakes Garden (the large pool in the shape of the Great Lakes) is the Kid-Sense Garden.

-Travel through the senses by finding leaves that feel like lamb’s ear, flowers that look like eyeballs and plants that smell like popcorn.
+Travel through the senses by finding leaves that feel like a lamb’s ear, flowers that look like eyeballs, and plants that smell like popcorn.